chrisrusselljr/blog/content/posts/moving-the-needle.md

 How many roles have you held where the daily grind serves only to make room for tomorrow's problems?
-Where the effort and hours of your day act as a bucket removing water from a sinking ship?
-For me, it's been most of my career, even up to the minute of sharing this post.
+Where the effort and hours of your day act only as a bucket removing water from a sinking ship?
+For me, it has been the story of my career, even up to the minute of sharing this post.

 We need to fix the underlying problem or process that requires us.
 We need to reconsider the implications of how we work.
 Humanity has bigger problems that need our attention - so let’s fix the role we’re in and move on to the next issue.